v8/v8.dev/src/docs/torque.md

 };
 ```

 `FooBuiltinsFromDSLAssembler` contains all of the Torque-implemented declarations for the `foo` namespace.
-In this case it only contains the method `Baz`, a C++ method that uses the CSA interface to generate code for `Baz`'s Torque implementation.
+In this case it only contains the method `Baz`, a C++ method that uses the CSA interface to generate code for `Baz`’s Torque implementation.

-Note that module classes do not directly derive from the class of their parent module, but rather provide a level of indirection between themselves and their parent module's superclass that allows direct CSA-based functionality to be added to the module.
+Note that module classes do not directly derive from the class of their parent module, but rather provide a level of indirection between themselves and their parent module’s superclass that allows direct CSA-based functionality to be added to the module.
 In this case, `FooBuiltinsFromDSLAssembler` subclasses `FooBuiltinsAssembler`, which must be provided as a pure-CSA implementation.
 It provides an intermediary place to put non-Torque implemented (i.e. hand-written CSA) functionality that also belongs to the module.
 In this example, `FooBuiltinsAssembler` must implement `Bar`, since it is declared in a Torque as an `external macro`, i.e. it is not implemented in Torque code but provided through a hand-written CSA implementation in C++.

 New modules must be added to the `BUILD.gn` file in the `torque_modules` variable.